sanath9712/CHATGPT-Experiments/README.md

 - Judging how much chatgpt contradicts itself in case of random facts about the same topic.
 For eg: An Average person takes 2000 steps a day and An Average person takes 10k steps a day are contradictory.

-- Repetition: How often is the same fact repeated(Facts with same meaning) and what does that say about chatgpt's potential in doing the this task.
+- Repetition: How often is the same fact repeated(Facts with same meaning) and what does that say about chatgpt's performance in generating random facts.
+As we collect more and more random facts, it is obvious that we will see similarities.
+But how soon do we see it can we analysed.